the-hypermedia-project/charter/hypermedia-elements.md

 # Elements of a Hypermedia Message

-The purpose of this document is to outline the elements of a hypermedia message for use in designing an general interface for accessing hypermedia resources.
+The purpose of this document is to outline the elements of a hypermedia message for use in designing a general interface for accessing hypermedia resources.

 The elements found in this document are derived from the most common hypermedia formats in use today.